 I expected to have cherished, healing days with Dad after Mom passed, days where we would process this lost together.
 We had but a few moments before Covid-19 separated us.

 So, at Dad’s request, we began to look through photographs.
 70 years of pictures.

 We deliver bags of photographs to Dad’s ALF where a masked employee takes the bag at the front door and delivers it to Dad.
 He sorts and tosses and makes new piles for us to pick up a few days later.
 I keep what I want and then fill envelopes with photographs to mail to friends and family.

 While I’m looking at all these photographs…this is where I’m processing the loss of my mother.

-It started backward.
+It unfolded in reverse.
 Seeing pictures of Mom from the past 10 years – the years I was her caretaker – mainly I felt gratitude that she is no longer in that body.
 It was curled and fragmented, unaccommodating, and unsupportive.
 It was not her friend anymore.

 As I moved further back in time, I was reminded of her healthier days.
 Her busy days as a teacher, prayer group leader, lector, writer, counselor to so many, and then a grandmother.
 These were my junior high school days and beyond.

 When I opened the cedar chest where Mom kept her pre-marriage days memorabilia, I was transported back 70 years.
 And I was captivated.

 From what I can determine, Mom is 16-18 here, it’s 1938-39.
 Such a bright smile, so cute and carefree.